Centric Cash (CNS) Trading Down 6.8% This Week

-Centric Cash (CURRENCY:CNS) traded down 5.5% against the US dollar during the one day period ending at 21:00 PM ET on December 20th.
-Centric Cash has a total market cap of $1.24 million and $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
-One Centric Cash coin can currently be purchased for about $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
-During the last week, Centric Cash has traded down 6.8% against the US dollar.
+Centric Cash (CURRENCY:CNS) traded down 5.5% against the U.S. dollar during the one day period ending at 13:00 PM Eastern on December 24th.
+During the last week, Centric Cash has traded down 6.8% against the U.S. dollar.
+One Centric Cash coin can now be bought for about $0.0003 or 0.00000001 BTC on popular exchanges.
+Centric Cash has a market cap of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last day.

 - Ace Entertainment (ACE) traded up 1.4% against the dollar and now trades at $0.0039 or 0.00000033 BTC.